Ellie Rodríguez

-Eliseo Rodríguez Delgado (born May 24, 1946) is a Puerto Rican former professional baseball catcher.
+Eliseo Rodríguez Delgado (May 24, 1946 – April 23, 2026) was a Puerto Rican professional baseball catcher.
 He played in Major League Baseball (MLB) from 1968 to 1976 for the New York Yankees, Kansas City Royals, Milwaukee Brewers, California Angels, and Los Angeles Dodgers.

 Early life

-Rodriguez was born on May 24, 1946, in Fajardo, Puerto Rico.
+Rodriguez was born in Fajardo, Puerto Rico, on May 24, 1946.
 His family moved to New York City in 1953, growing up within walking distance of Yankee Stadium.
-His boyhood idol was Yankee's catcher Yogi Berra.
+His boyhood idol was Yankees catcher Yogi Berra.
 He was an amateur boxer as a teenager.
 Rodriguez attended James Monroe High School in the Bronx, New York, graduating in 1964.

 Baseball career

 Minor league

 His professional baseball career began in 1964 when he was signed by the Kansas City Athletics as an amateur free agent after graduating from James Monroe High School.
 He spent the 1964 season in the rookie and Single-A Minor league baseball teams of the Athletics, playing catcher.
 At the end of the season, on November 30, 1964, he was drafted by the New York Yankees from the Athletics in the 1964 first-year player draft.
 Rodríguez spent the next few years moving up the Yankees farm system, eventually making it to the Triple-A Syracuse Chiefs in 1967.
 In 1966, he was named to the Southern League All-Star Team with the Double-A Columbus (Georgia) Confederate Yankees.
 In 1968, Rodríguez made his major league debut for the Yankees.